CLAW1200/LaunchpadMK2-VoiceMeeter/README.md

 - **Open Voicemeeter**.
 Both Voicemeeter and MacroButtons should start minimized in the system tray and the **Launchpad should be lit up**

+**Further Notes**
+=

+As stated in the beginning, please read the wiki for any information regarding editing buttons or configs

+***What is "min.exe" and "min.py"?***

+- Min.exe is a compiled python script that simply minimizes MacroButtons.exe.
+It is run when pressing the User Switch (Mixer) button.
+It exists because of annoying side effect when loading a Macro config file, with Macros.
+You don't need it, but if you switch pages a lot you way find it useful.
+You can read the wiki for more information.